mynamesleon/imageFit/README.md

 - 'fitted-error' is applied if an error occurs when checking if the image has loaded e.g. the image src returning a 404

 ## Further Notes
-The function expects **one image** and **one container**, if passed more than one (in an array), it will select the first one.
+The function expects **one image** and **one container**, if passed more than one, it will select the first one.
 If no image or container is passed in, the function will fail and return false.

 The `objectFit` property is true by default as, when it is supported, this means that the resize check is not needed.
 However, it should be noted that applying object-fit may conflict with certain animations.
 E.g. in current Chrome (41), using object-fit prevents an opacity transition.
 It also halts the object-fit property from applying until the opacity transition would have ended.

 The function will check the image's `currentSrc` property where possible when detecting if the image has loaded, to allow for use of `srcset` or the `<picture>` element.
-If the image src is likely to change at different window widths (e.g. via the the `<picture>` element), be sure to set `checkOnResize` to true, which will make the script always check that the current image src has loaded.
+If the image src is likely to change at different window widths (e.g. via the `<picture>` element), be sure to set `checkOnResize` to true, which will make the script always check that the current image src has loaded.